rbutera03/WalkPointURI/test/ABTEST.md

 Variation A: Background color is a background image (e.g., URI Campus).
 Variation B: Background color is a solid color (e.g., light gray).

+## Test Idea #2
+A/B Test Name: Login Landing Page: Routes Page vs. Map Page

+User Story Number: US2

+Metrics: User Engagement, Retention Rate, Task Completion

+Hypothesis: We aim to increase user engagement and retention by testing which landing page following login leads to a smoother user experience.
+My hypothesis is that users who land directly on the Routes Page will feel more guided and engaged with the app compared to those who start on the Map Page.
+This could lead to higher retention and task completion rates.

+Experiment:

+Audiences:
+50% of users will see Variation A (Routes Page).
+50% will see Variation B (Map Page) as the initial landing page post-login.
+Duration: 2 weeks
+Randomization: Users will be randomly assigned to either variation using Firebase Remote Config
+Tracking: Set up Firebase Analytics to monitor engagement, navigation flow, and time spent on the initial landing page.
+Key events to track include navigation from login, route/task initiation, and time spent on each page.

+Variation A: Users land on the Routes Page upon login.
+Variation B: Users land on the Map Page upon login.

 ## Test Idea #3
 A/B Test Name: Route Naming: "Create Route" vs. "New Route"